Shakespeare and Shylock:

 - Internal and External Evidence in Interpreting The Merchant of Venice

 The best evidence for the interpretation of the play that I am proposing comes from the words of the play itself.
-Shakespeare accepts the stereotype of the greedy Jew for dramatic purposes but then explodes it.
-Shylock comes across as a deeply damaged character but this seems in large part a product of his situation and the persecution he has faced.
+Shakespeare accepts the stereotype of the greedy Jew for dramatic purposes, but then explodes it.
+Shylock comes across as a deeply damaged character, but his flaws and faults seem in large part to be a product of his situation and the persecution he has faced.
 He displays streaks of genuine humanity that are inconsistent with the attitudes and actions of the Christian characters against him.
-His offering to lend the money to Bassano without interest, his grief at the loss of his daughter and a keepsake from his dead wife, and, especially his passionate “If you prick us, do we not bleed?” speech are evidence that Shakespeare intends us to empathize with Shylock.
+His offering to lend the money to Bassano without interest, his grief at the loss of his daughter and the theft of a keepsake from his dead wife, and, especially his passionate “If you prick us, do we not bleed?” speech are evidence that Shakespeare intends us to empathize with Shylock.

 There is also some historical evidence with respect to Shakespeare’s likely attitudes toward money-lending and toward Jews that seems to support this interpretation.
 The prohibition against money-lending for interest which is at the heart of the Christian characters’ antipathy toward Shylock in The Merchant of Venice was a regulation of the Catholic Church.
 This was one of the provisions of the Catholic Church that Protestants rejected when they broke from the Church.
 Despite controversial claims by some scholars that Shakespeare was somehow a closet Catholic, it seems pretty clear from his plays that Shakespeare was a patriotic Protestant in an anti-Catholic country and, as such, would likely have wanted to promote the Protestant position on money-lending.